TREC Finances

 Financing your TREC

-Here you will find financial and scholarship information for different TREC programs.
-Please be aware that Global Education programs carry some additional expenses for which you should plan.
-Besides Drew tuition, costs to consider are travel, housing and food, and personal expenses.
-Other expenditures, for things such as non-program sponsored travel, entertainment, and souvenirs will vary depending on the exchange rate, living standards in the chosen country, and your own personal tastes.
+Please be sure to read the following information thoroughly to understand the financial implications of enrolling in a TREC.
+Please be aware that all Global Education programs carry some additional expenses for which you should plan far in advance.
+Financial aid and scholarships are available for certain TRECs.
+Please be sure to speak with your Financial Aid Counselor and family to consider your individual situation.
+In addition to Drew tuition and/or program fees, costs to consider are travel, housing and food, and personal expenses.
+Other expenditures for items such as non-program sponsored travel, entertainment, and souvenirs will vary depending on the exchange rate, living standards in the chosen country, and your own personal tastes.

 The cost of Drew’s TRECs vary by program.
 What is included in that program cost will vary by program as well.
 Most program costs include tuition, housing, and educational and cultural activities.
 Airfare and meals may or may not be included, depending on program and location.